 Start your morning with a visit to the Carmel Mission.
 You can explore the history of the town since Europeans arrived here in the late 18th century.
 Spend an hour or two here before heading back into town for lunch.

 In the afternoon, choose 2-3 wine tasting rooms (Blair Wines should be one of them!) and do some art gallery window-shopping in between tastings.
 If you’re really into wine, pick up the Wine Tasting Passport which gets you access to tastings at any 10 of the 13 participating tasting rooms in town.
 You may want to start this on Day 1 if you want to try all 10!

-Treat yourself to dinner to soak up all the wine; Cultura is a great option.
+For your last stop treat yourself to dinner to soak up all the wine; Cultura is a great option.
 Don’t be surprised if you want a mezcal cocktail with your meal!

 Day 3: Enjoy the Great Outdoors

-On your final day in Carmel, rise early to get to Point Lobos before the crowds.
+On your final day in Carmel, rise early to get to Point Lobos State Reserve before the crowds.
 It’s easy to spend the morning hiking as much as you feel fit to.
 If you packed good shoes and layers, you can reach some amazing vistas.
 Look for marine life throughout the park, as well as a lot of sea birds.